Mzhongwei/Documentation/Documentation_eess.md

 Uncomment the line `# csv.file.path=<your file path>`

 Replace `<your file path>` by the file path to the dataset which will be sent as streams
-- For initial test, replace the `csv.file.name` with the path where you cloned er_embedding_streaming in section ER  step 1:
+- For initial test, replace the `csv.file.name` with the path where you cloned er_embedding_streaming in section "Preperation":
 `csv.file.path=<rootFolder>/er_embedding_streaming/Data_example/fodors_zagats-tableB.csv`
 - During experiments, pay attention to the following variables:
 ```